Lindrax/plant-app/README.md

 # Plant App

-A React Native application for a plant database
+A React Native application for a plant database.
+Hosted at https://plant-app.d2clbqnc5vnwxl.amplifyapp.com/

 ## Screenshots